-g.
+q.
 Admissions Board: the committee that assesses, on behalf of the faculty board, whether a candidate meets the requirements for admission to the Master's degree programme of his/her choice.
-If there is no Admissions Board appointed for the degree programme, the Examinations Board (within the meaning of Section 7.12 of the WHW) functions as Admissions Board;

-r.
-University: Vrije Universiteit Amsterdam s.
+If there is no Admissions Board appointed for the degree programme, the Examination Board (within the meaning of r.
+University: Vrije Universiteit Amsterdam; s.
 VUnet: student and employee web portal;